github99er/DynamicArrayStack/README.md

 | Size | The number of elements in an array at a given time  |
 | Capacity | The number of elements an array can hold at a given time |

 A **static array** is a container abstraction designed to hold a collection of elements that allows quick access to an element in the container.
-A static array has a fixed capacity which must be specified upon creation.
+A static array has a fixed capacity, which must be specified upon creation.

-A **dynamic array** is an extension of the static array, the difference being the capacity of the array is dynamically updated at program runtime.
-Runtime is the time it takes for a processor to execute machine level code.
+A **dynamic array** is an extension of the static array.
+The difference is that the array's capacity is dynamically updated at program runtime.
+Runtime is the time it takes for a processor to execute machine-level code.
 Allocation at runtime allows for only necessary memory to be allocated.

 ### Visual of Array Properties:
 ![](sizecap.png)